josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

         -   Use Azure Blob Storage

-        -   Make sure you select the storage account with the **sparkstorage** suffix.
+        -   Make sure you select the storage account with the **sparkstorage** suffix

         -   The folder path should be something like: sparkcontainer/FlightsAndWeather/{yyyy}/{MM}/